 Momentum investing is a method in which investments are made in response to market trends.
 Momentum traders would buy stocks ahead of a prospective rise, sell them before the markets fell, and then repurchase them at a lower price later.
-Short selling is the practise of selling first and then buying afterwards.
+Short selling is the practice of selling first and then buying afterward.

 This technique entails making frequent market investments over a long period of time.
-Cost Averaging approach does not believe in putting money in the market all at once, but rather in placing money in the market over a period of time.
+The cost-averaging approach does not believe in putting money in the market all at once but rather in placing money in the market over a period of time.

 Bluechip company stocks and defensive stocks, both of which are expected to expand steadily, are the most popular sorts of stocks in which people want to invest on a regular basis.

-Equity mutual funds are, on general, riskier than debt mutual funds.
+Equity mutual funds are, in general, riskier than debt mutual funds.

 When compared to debt mutual funds, equity mutual funds have generally provided superior returns.